 The human body is a rich environment for microbes, replete with proteins, fats and carbohydrates.
 Many viruses have figured out how to peacefully thrive in it without making us sick.

-Viruses need to invade host cells to reproduce, and they are adept at exploiting all the options in our body.
-A dozen years ago inexpensive genome sequencing led us to discover plentiful viruses in the mouth and gut.
+Viruses need to invade host cells to reproduce, and they are adept at exploiting all the options in our bodies.
+About a dozen years ago inexpensive genome sequencing led us to discover plentiful viruses in the mouth and gut.
 By 2013 or so scientists located viruses on the skin and in the respiratory tract, blood and urine.
 Most recently, we have found them in even more surprising places.
 In September 2019, for example, Chandrabali Ghose and our colleagues and I published details about viruses that we discovered in the cerebrospinal fluid of adults who were undergoing testing for various conditions.
 The viruses belonged to several different families and were not associated with any known disease.
 We also found the same viruses in blood plasma, joint fluid and breast milk.
 Scientists knew that a few rare, infectious viruses, notably herpes, could sneak into cerebrospinal fluid, but finding random viruses that seemed to be mere bystanders was a surprise.
 The central nervous system, which is supposed to be a sterile environment, is colonized by a somewhat diverse viral community.

 It appears that our viromes begin to accumulate when we are born.
 Studies reveal a high diversity of viruses in the infant gut shortly after birth, suggesting that they probably come from the babies’ mothers, some ingested from breast milk.
 Some of these viruses decline in number as infants grow to weeks or months old; others enter their bodies from the air, water, food and other people.
 These viruses grow in number and diversity, infecting cells where they will persist for years.
 Infant viromes are unstable, whereas adult viromes are relatively stable.
 Anelloviruses, a family of 200 different species, are present in almost everyone as we get older.
 This mirrors what we observe for bacteria as well.